rajeswaranr/fleetworks/docs/fleetworks-architecture-design.md

 ## 12. Current Architectural Risks and Improvement Areas

 - Browser-global module order is part of the runtime contract.
-- `fleet.js` is a large orchestration file and contains many responsibilities.
+- The FleetOps controller remains large and still contains several presentation responsibilities.
 - Shared mutable global `db` object can make state changes hard to reason about.
 - Some state remains hybrid between normalized tables, localStorage, and blob sync.
 - DOC/workflow comments show production cloud twins, but some flows are still local-first/playable.